 Days later, several bodies and some pieces of the plane were found floating in the Atlantic Ocean.
 But it would be two more years before most of the wreckage was recovered from the ocean’s depths.
 All 228 people on board had died.
 The cockpit voice recorder and the flight data recorders, however, were intact, and these recordings told a story about how Flight 447 ended up in the bottom of the Atlantic.

-The first so called “auto-pilot” was invented by the Sperry Corporation in 1912.
+The first so-called “auto-pilot” was invented by the Sperry Corporation in 1912.
 It allowed the plane to fly straight and level without the pilot’s intervention.
-In the 1950s the autopilots improved, and could be programed to follow a route.
+In the 1950s the autopilots improved and could be programmed to follow a route.

 By the 1970s, even complex electrical systems and hydraulic systems were automated, and studies were showing that most accidents were caused not by mechanical error, but by human error.
 These findings prompted the French company Airbus to develop safer planes that used even more advanced automation.

 Airbus set out to design what they hoped would be the safest plane yet—a plane that even the worst pilots could fly with ease.
 Bernard Ziegler, senior vice president for engineering at Airbus, famously said that he was building an airplane that even his concierge would be able to fly.

 Not only did Ziegler’s plane have auto-pilot, but it also had what’s called a “fly-by-wire” system.
 Whereas autopilot just does what a pilot tells it to do, fly-by-wire is a computer-based control system that can interpret what the pilot wants to do and then execute the command smoothly and safely.
 For example, if the pilot pulls back on his or her control stick, the fly-by-wire system will understand that the pilot wants to pitch the plane up, and then will do it at the just the right angle and rate.